Facebook Pixel

 🧠 Steal this for your brand

 👉 It makes the product feel more valuable.
-Instead of being an alternative to Lynx Africa or other cans of deodorant, RockFace becomes an affordable daily alternative to a £60+ bottle of fragrance.
+Instead of being an alternative to Lynx Africa or other cans of deodorant in our heads, RockFace becomes an affordable daily alternative to a £60+ bottle of fragrance.
 Smart.

 👉 It signals quality without saying “premium” at all.
-If your can of deodorant can stand next to fragrance, you’ve already baked in those long-lasting, complex, smells-like-a-proper-cologne associations that make your product feel more premium.
+If your can of deodorant can be compared to a fragrance, you’ve already baked in those long-lasting, complex, smells-like-a-proper-cologne associations that make your product feel more premium.
 Double smart.

 And seeing as they’ve just announced they’re launching after shave 6 months after these ads went out, that move makes even more sense in hindsight